Skip to content

 For more detailed instruction on building ION, see section 2 of the "ION Design and Operation Guide" document that is distributed with this package.

-Note that all Makefiles are for gmake; on a FreeBSD platform, be sure to install gmake before trying to build ION.
+All Makefiles are for gmake; on a FreeBSD platform, be sure to install gmake before trying to build ION.

 Running ION